ChatGPT Deep Research: A Workflow That Survives Scrutiny

 • Click 100% of vendor-comparison citations.
 These are where fabrication and date drift are worst.

 • For every quantitative claim, verify against the primary source.
-Deep Research over-trusts secondary write-ups.
+Deep Research over-trusts secondary write-ups, and citation links can degrade on export.

-• Ask: “what’s missing from this brief that a domain expert would have included?”
-If you don’t know enough to answer, the brief isn’t ready to ship.
+• Ask: “what would a domain expert have included that this brief skipped?”
+If you can’t answer, the brief isn’t ready to ship.

 How to reuse this workflow